 All Lake County shelters are pet-friendly.

 - Leesburg Elementary, 2229 South St., Leesburg — special-needs

 - Lost Lake Elementary, 1901 Johns Lake Road, Clermont — special-needs

 - Mascotte Elementary, 460 Midway Ave., Mascotte

 - Round Lake Elementary, 31333 Round Lake Road, Mount Dora

 - Spring Creek Elementary, 44440 Spring Creek Road, Paisley

 - Treadway Elementary, 10619 Treadway School Road, Leesburg

-- Umatilla Elementary, 401 Lake St., Umatilla — special-needs and pet friendly
+- Umatilla Elementary, 401 Lake St., Umatilla — special-needs

 View interactive map with shelter locations